-Top UAM experts to gather in Delft in 2021
+Top UAM experts to gather in 2021

 The Delft International Conference on Urban Air Mobility (DICUAM 2021), organized by TU Delft in collaboration with Dassault Systèmes, NLR, LILIUM and PAL-V, will gather specialists from several domains to discuss the scientific and technological challenges for eVTOL vehicles.
-During this three-day event in March 2021, experts will discuss topics such as safety, traffic management, urban operations, regulations, and societal acceptance issues.
+During this three-day online event in March 2021, experts will discuss topics such as safety, traffic management, urban operations, regulations, and societal acceptance issues.

 Is this course for you?